The Best Metal Credit Cards in Canada for 2023

 • Priority Pass Membership + 4 annual Plaza Premium passes

-When it comes to the earn rate, you’ll get 2 American Express Membership Rewards points per $1 spent on grocery, gas, drugstores, and travel purchases.
-All other purchases get you 1 point per $1 spent.
-The Gold Card is easily one of the best American Express cards.
+The American Express Gold Rewards Card is one of the best metal credit cards in Canada since it’s highly versatile.
+The earning rate is 2 American Express Membership Rewards points per dollar spent on grocery, gas, drugstore, and travel purchases.
+All other purchases get you 1 point per dollar spent.
+This card is easily one of the best American Express cards.

 BMO eclipse Visa Infinite Privilege* Card